struckbylightning/Notepad/_posts/2018-04-30-Fieldset-Dynamic-Lightning-Input-Output-Form-Apexless-Reusable-Component.md

 - Want to have flexibility to add/remove/reorder the displayed fields?
 - Also need flexibility to change the title/icon of the form component?
 - Added flexibility of having the form support both output (read-only)  input(Create / Update) will not hurt?
+- [Update]Added support for inline editing in output mode

 ### If answer to above question is yes look no further, below component is match made in heaven, as it will let you to do the following,